ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

                                    NULL,/*stride*/
                                    typeA, kAlignment);

-In the new API, a contraction is represented by a hiptensorOperationDescriptor_t initialized using hiptensorCreateContraction().
+In the new API, a contraction is represented by a `hiptensorOperationDescriptor_t <../api-reference/api-reference.html#hiptensoroperationdescriptor>`_ initialized using `hiptensorCreateContraction() <../api-reference/api-reference.html#hiptensorcreatecontraction>`_.

 hipTensor 1.x
 ^^^^^^^^^^^^^^